-As described above under "Statement of Executive Compensation - Compensation, Discussion and Analysis - Option-Based Awards", the Fund's DUP provided a mechanism for compensation under the Fund's long-term incentive program.
-The DUP provided for the granting of rights to participants to receive, on a deferred basis, cash payments equal to the fair market value of the units of the Fund on the terms set out in the DUP.
-None of the Fund's Named Executive Officers have participated under the DUP.
+As described above under "Statement of Executive Compensation - Compensation, Discussion and Analysis - Option-Based Awards", the Corporation's DSP provides a mechanism for compensation under the Corporation's long-term incentive program.
+The DSP provides for the granting of rights to participants to receive, on a deferred basis, cash payments equal to the fair market value of the shares of the Corporation on the terms set out in the DSP.
+None of the Corporation's Named Executive Officers have participated under the DSP, nor did any of them participate under the DUP of the Corporation's predecessor.